A Beginner’s Guide to Understanding Contract Law in New Jersey

 I Signed What?

-This site is intended to help you better understand contracts in New Jersey.
+This site is intended to help you better understand the law of contracts in New Jersey.
 It’s been written in simple, plain English.
-May I encourage you to read each page and watch our informative video’s so you can become knowledgeable about the law of contracts in NJ.
+May I encourage you to read each page and watch our informative videos so you can become better educated about the law of contracts in NJ?

 Introduction to Contracts in New Jersey